grrowl/redux-scuttlebutt/README.md

 }))
 ```

-The `getStateHistory` parameter returns an array of the form
+The `getStateHistory` third parameter returns an array of the form
 `[UPDATE_ACTION, UPDATE_TIMESTAMP, UPDATE_SOURCE, UPDATE_SNAPSHOT]`.
 These
-`UPDATE_*` constants are exported from scuttlebutt.
+`UPDATE_` constants are exported from scuttlebutt.

 Note, if your verification is computationally expensive, you are responsible for
 throttling/delay (like you might for